OokTech/TW5-Bob/Configuration.md

 - `disableBrowserAlerts` if this is set to `true` than no alerts are sent to the browser wikis.
 This can also be set on a per-wiki basis in the control panel.
+- `disableFileWatchers` if this is set to `yes` than the file system monitor component is disabled.
+This may help with some setups that use network drives to store tiddlers.
 - `fileURLPrefix` is the prefix used to distinguish file links from wikis.
 This has the normal restrictions on names as any URL, so avoid special characters.
   This defaults to `files` and only have an affect if you have also set